 There are two other types of gifts that can be given without incurring any transfer tax liability.
 One of them is the educational exemption.
 Under the tax code, you are allowed to pay school tuition for students without incurring any tax liability for your generosity.

-This is a tuition only exemption that is not apply to books, fees, and living expenses.
+This is a tuition only exemption that does not apply to books, fees, and living expenses.
 This being stated, you could use your annual $15,000 per person gift tax exclusion to provide extra support.

 In addition to the educational exclusion, if you choose to pay medical bills for others, including health insurance premiums, there would be no transfer tax liability.